waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   `Push-Down Trap`: A `FLOOR` tile that, when stepped on, pushes the player down one tile.

 ### Unverified Tile Types & Mechanics
-*   **PIT:** A hole in the floor that appeared after the rival battle.
+*   **PIT:** A hole in the floor that appeared after the rival battle in the Burned Tower.
 It is the correct path to the basement, but its exact mechanics (one-way drop vs. two-way) are unconfirmed.
-*   **Floor Holes (Burned Tower):** These do not function as simple fall-through warps.
-Stepping on the hole at (14, 14) did not consistently cause a fall (Attempt 1: wild battle, Attempt 2: moved to (14, 15)).
-The western floor holes at (4,14) and (5,14) also seem to trigger a cutscene and reset position rather than leading to a new area.
-*   **Wall-Warps (Burned Tower):** The activation method for these is unknown.
-    *   **Failed Hypothesis 1:** Moving into the wall-warp tile does not work.
-    *   **Failed Hypothesis 2:** Pressing the directional button towards the warp from an adjacent floor tile does not work.

 ### Other Mechanics
 *   **Object Impassability:** All Map Objects (NPCs, items, signs, etc.) are impassable.